mako-framework/docs/04_databases_sql/02_query_builder.md

 ### <a id="vector_queries" href="#vector_queries">Vector queries</a>

 Vector queries are currently supported by `MariaDB`, `MySQL`, and `PostgreSQL`, allowing you to store embeddings and perform similarity search directly in your database.
-You can insert vectors, calculate cosine or Euclidean distances, filter by similarity thresholds, and sort by nearest matches to power semantic search and recommendation features at the database level.
+PostgreSQL supports cosine, Euclidean (L2), Manhattan (L1), and inner product distance metrics, while MariaDB and MySQL support cosine and Euclidean (L2) distance metrics.
+You can insert vectors, calculate distances, filter by similarity thresholds, and sort by nearest matches to power semantic search and recommendation features at the database level.

 Vectors can be inserted into the database by wrapping them in the `Vector` value class.